ThatH4tGuy/YTViews/README.md

 # YTViews
-Extracts the View count of youtube videos via an Google Sheet
+Extracts the youtube video view count based on a list of video URLs from a Google Docs Spreadhseet.

 ## Requirements
 - a Google account